 3. Assisting Other Writers

 As an associate medical writer, your job will involve working together with other members of the writing team.
 You will also review and edit the work of other writers and editors.
-Your duty will involve optimizing their content, adding new information, ensuring written text has proper citations, and including media as appropriate.
-Plus, you will assist experienced members of the team, contributing to the writing process.
+Your duty will include optimizing their content, adding new information, ensuring written text has proper citations, and including media as appropriate.
+Plus, you will assist experienced team members, contributing to the writing process.

 4. Performing Literature Searches

 The literature search is a comprehensive search of literature relevant to the topic of interest.
-Relevant literature can include conference abstracts, journal articles, clinical trials, books, etc. Your position will demand you to perform literature searches and assist in the development of protocols.
+Relevant literature can include conference abstracts, journal articles, clinical trials, books, etc. Your position will demand you to perform literature searches and assist in developing protocols.

 5. Attending Meetings